 Blog Submission Guidelines

-We welcome any topic related to your teaching experience, expertise with your craft, or any of our subject offerings.
+We welcome any topic related to your subject offerings that students and families can learn from.
 Your audience should be students and parents, as opposed to other teachers.
 We’ve identified some specific topics that we need covered – check out the list here.
 If you’d prefer to write about something else, here are some additional ideas:

 - Tutorials and tips specific to what you teach